openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A class instance creation expression is *standalone* if it has no assignment or call context (see :ref:`Assignment and Call Contexts`).

-A class is *instantiated* when a class instance creation expression creates an instance of that class.
-The *class instantiation* involves the following to be
+A class instance creation expression is executed in two steps:

-determined:
+-  A new instance of the class is created;

--  The class to be instantiated;
+-  The constructor of the class is called to fully initialize the created instance.

--  The constructor to be called to create that new instance.
+The validity of the constructor call is similar to the validity of the method call as described in :ref:`Step 3 Semantic Correctness Check`, except the cases described in :ref:`Constructor Declaration`.

-The validity of the constructor call is similar to the validity of the method call as described in :ref:`Step 3 Semantic Correctness Check`.
+A compile-time error occurs if *typeReference* is a type parameter.

 .. index::
    class instance creation expression